Communicating the Company Decision

 - Looks out for the company and not the employee

 HR can and should be more than the above.
 It is my personal HR philosophy that the company DOES absolutely come first.
 Make no mistake, I am here for the company first, the employees second.
 I also believe that when I am looking out for the company first, I am looking out for the employees.
 When the employees believe the company is looking out for their best interest and doing the best they can under the circumstances, the employees WILL take care of the company.
 Ping-Pong, Xbox, and Beer Fridays are NOT taking care of employees.
-Don’t get me wrong, we always have beer on hand, but I don’t think about these items when I think about taking care of the employee.
+Don’t get me wrong, we always have beer on hand, and I personally love foosball.
+I just don’t think about these items when I think about taking care of the employee.

 The number one way we take care of the employee is providing transparency when it comes to company decision and direction.